 In November 2016, Troy Newman, the longtime head of Operation Rescue, endorsed Sessions, saying he “could not be happier” about the appointment.
 “I have worked on projects with Sen. Sessions in the past and know him to be an experienced prosecutor and a principled pro-life advocate with a reputation for honesty,” Newman added.
-A ringing endorsement from a group that actively engages in the violent harassment of abortion doctors.
+It was a ringing endorsement from a group that actively engages in the violent harassment of abortion doctors.

 Blumenthal asked Sessions directly about the endorsement.
 “Operation Rescue endorsed you,” Blumenthal said.
 “Operation Rescue has advocated ‘execution’ of abortion providers,” Blumenthal added before he pulled out a poster that group circulated in the late 90s and early 2000s.
 The poster features a photograph of Dr. George Tiller underneath the words “Wanted.”
 Tiller was murdered in 2009 during a Sunday morning service at his Kansas church.
 “After his murder, Operation Rescue said that his alleged murderer should be treated as a political prisoner,” Blumenthal explained.